delaneyj/datastar/backends/go/site/static/md/docs/getting_started.md

 ## Events

 We bring in the [On](/reference/plugins_attributes#on) attribute.
 This sets up an event listener on an element.
 In this example, we're using `data-on-click`.
 You will later see there are other `data-on` actions we can utilize.
+You can also do silly things like `data-on-click="console.log('hello world')"`.

 Add this inside of your `<main>` element: